 1. Always use An Exact Fit Cap Wrench Filter Tool

 Endeavor to get the exact fit for your oil filter; it’s the one that covers the whole without the need for any adjustment.
-Once your engine is warmed up with the help of a spray, the oil filter won’t hesitate to come off.
+Once your engine is warmed up with a spray, the oil filter won’t hesitate to come off.

 Using a tool while fitting a new oil filter is not advised.
 Make sure you use your hand to tighten oil filters at the first installation.

-If it’s in a tight space and you can’t get access with your hand, only use the tool to give it one final quarter turn, and then you are done.
+If it’s in a tight space and you can’t reach it with your hand, use the tool only to give it one final quarter turn, and then you are done.

 3. Always Warm The Engine Before Starting

-Try warming up the engine each time before changing it, as this will not only make the oil flow easier but can help break the seal between the oil filter and the engine block.
+Try warming up the engine each time before changing it, as this will make the oil flow easier and help break the seal between the oil filter and the engine block.

 4. Soak The Base Of The Oil Filter With Penetrant Spray